NyxLang/specification/docs/1-language-model/1-introduction.md

-# Introduction to the Nyx Language Model
+# Introduction to the Chopin Language Model